List of Red Dwarf episodes: "Identity Within"

 This episode was going to be in Series VII but was replaced by "Duct Soup" for budgetary reasons.
 A reconstructed version of the episode (read by Chris Barrie) appears on the Series VII DVD release.

 The Cat is fatally ill, with only one cure: he has to have sex.
 To save his life, Lister, Rimmer and Kryten have to find a female of his species and get her to fall in love with the Cat before he dies a virgin.
 Cat's virginity is revisited in the Series XI finale "Can of Worms" where he's seduced by a Polymorph disguised as a female Felis sapien intent on impregnating him with its spawn.

 "Into the Gloop"

-As part of a function for the Official Red Dwarf Fan Club in February 2021, Rob Grant, along with help from Paul Jackson and Ed Bye, penned a short script titled "Into the Gloop" set after Series VI's cliffhanger, based off how he'd have hypothetically written a follow-up for it.
-It marked Grant's first creative work for the Red Dwarf series since authoring the novel Backwards in 1996 and was written with the intent it'd be performed by fans via Zoom and exclusively shown for the Fan Club.
+Rob Grant wrote a short script, "Into the Gloop", for an online Official Red Dwarf Fan Club convention in February 2021.
+The script is an alternate resolution of Series VI's cliffhanger (the last episode Grant co-wrote), and marked Grant's first creative work for the Red Dwarf series since the novel Backwards in 1996.
+The script was performed as a one-off live event for the convention, directed by Ed Bye and produced by Paul Jackson, and featuring fans cast as the Dwarfers.
 The story begins at the aforementioned episode's ending, as Rimmer fires at their time machine, only this time he misses, instead shooting off its "unreality field inhibitor."
 This causes the universe to become entropic, before everything, including the crew, are reduced to grey gloop.